KospY/BasSDK/Components/ThunderRoad/ColliderGroup.md

 ## Imbue Custom Fx Controller

 This is your [FX Controller][FXController] if you want to make a custom FX for your imbue.
-For example, the Torch uses this component to spawn Fire effects when it is imbued.
+For example, the Torch uses this component to spawn Fire effects when it is imbued. **For this to work, the collider group must have an "imbue type" of Custom.** You may need to make a new ColliderGroupData JSON where all the imbue types (in each of the modifiers) are changed to custom, or make a new ColliderGroupData like ColliderGroup_Torch.

 ## Imbue Custom Fx ID